Avanade/Beef/docs/Sample-EntityFramework-GettingStarted.md

 ```
 cd Foo.Bar.Database
-dotnet new all
+dotnet run all
+dotnet run codegen --script DatabaseEventOutbox.xml
 ```

 This will build and run the `Foo.Bar.Database` console; the outcome of the code generation and database setup/configuration will be logged to the console showing what was added or updated.
+The final command will create the required migration scripts for the event outbox functionality.

 <br/>